 Clerk: Motion by Martel to approve requested salary for Clerk of $28,875 was seconded but failed 6 to 5.
 Motion by Rita Service proposing the salary for Clerk be $27,300 per Resolution 2023-02 was seconded but failed 7 to 6.
 Motion by Laura Andersen to propose a compromise for Clerk’s salary at $28,000 was seconded and passed unanimously with 1 nay vote.

-Trustees: Motion by Rita Service to approve Resolution 2023-03, Trustee salary, to be set at $5800 was seconded and passed unanimously with one nay vote.
+Trustees: Motion by Rita Service to approve Resolution 2023-03, Trustee salary, to be set at $5800 was seconded and passed with one nay vote.

 Supervisor: Motion by Laura Andersen to approve Resolution 2023-04, Supervisor salary, to be set at $31,500 was seconded and passed unanimously.